You're Not Alone If You're Socially Awkward, And There's Hope Of Improving

 Social awkwardness can be improved

 Exhibit A would be the many people who will tell you they used to be really shy or awkward or isolated when they were younger, and who are now past it.
 I'm one of those people myself.
-The late bloomer path is not an unusual one to take through life at all.
+The late bloomer path is not an unusual one to take through life.
 Exhibit B would be the research done by mental health professionals that show that issues such as shyness, social skills weaknesses, and Social Anxiety Disorder are quite treatable.
 There are some mental health concerns that don't have the best prognosis.
 The ones related to social awkwardness aren't in that category.
 That's not to say it's not sometimes a lengthy or difficult process to make improvements, but the potential is there.

 The reason the outlook is so good is that social problems are often related to skills deficits or fears and anxiety.
-If someone has a skills deficit, probably because they missed out on a bunch of social experience when they were younger, they can consciously practice and acquire those skills and make up for lost time.
-Like with picking up any new skill, things will be clumsy at first, but it can be done.
+If someone has a skills deficit, probably because they missed out on a bunch of social experience when they were younger, they can consciously practice and make up for lost time.
+Like with picking up any new skill, it feel ungainly at first, but it can be done.
 It's not that some people have it, and others don't, and if you're not socially polished by a certain age then you should just give up.
 Fears and anxiety are also something where if you work at it you can take a huge bite out of them.
 There are some pretty established, effective ways to deal with that issue.
 Specific phobias are one of the more treatable psychological conditions.